Pronovix/docker-drupal-dev/README.md

 If you successfully symlinked these files then your environment is ready to be used.
 You can install the site on the UI or with Drush.

-You can install the site with the minimal install profile like this with Drush: `docker-compose exec php drush si minimal -y`.
+You can install the site with the minimal install profile like this with Drush: `docker compose exec php drush si minimal -y`.
 If the `build/config` folder does not exist you have to add `--db-url=$SIMPLETEST_DB` to the end of the command because Drush is not going to read the configuration from the symlinked settings.php.
 (This is probably a bug.)

 ## Accessing to the dev environment inside a browser

-Check the _current_ port of the running webserver container with `docker-compose ps webserver`:
+Check the _current_ port of the running webserver container with `docker compose ps webserver`:

 ```sh
               Name                            Command               State           Ports